JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

 kubectl -n gruppe8-testing exec -it tls-debug -- sh
 ```

+**Note** If the pod stays open for a longer time, the pod might become completed.
+In that case simply delete the pod and repeat Step 2 to create a new testing pod.

 **Step 4** Test the endpoints and verify HTTPS is working.
-Example Calls for all endpoints can be found in /task4/endpoint-calls.md.
+Example Calls for all Services can be found in /task4/endpoint-calls.md.
 One example of those is:

 ```
 curl -v \